near/NEPs/0000-account-name-system.md

 [unresolved-questions]: #unresolved-questions

 Pricing of the registration of TLA should be reasonable for names with reasonable length independent of the price of the underlaying token.

-Right now sub-registrars by default can register any name including with separators.
-Which means that an account `blah.com` doesn't own `*.blah.com` namespace.
-We may need to restrict usage of `'.'` on system level to allow that easily.

 # Future possibilities
 [future-possibilities]: #future-possibilities